tonybaines/gestalt/README.md

 * Validation - don't validate values
 * Caching - by default the result of every lookup is cached, this switches it off
 * ExceptionOnNullValue - return ```null``` if a value is undefined

+## See the specifications for more

+The features described above (and more) were developed from the specifications in src/test/groovy/ , using the example config sources in src/test/resources.
+Please read the descriptions and bodies of the tests to see patterns of use and expected behaviour.